xwiki-contrib/xinit/README.md

 * Apache status has been added to the get-info function.
 * Catalina logfile isn't cleaned anymore after a thread dump performed by get-info function.
 * A new function to run a spam detection upon every mysql database of the running instance.
 * A new function to run a sanity check upon a mysql database.
-* A DNS trace in case domain name resolution fails using the 'dig' command if it exists
 * Some other bugfixes and improvements...

 ### Xinit Version 1.1 - 27/07/2012 ###